schemetrica/automating-data-delivery-odk-central/README.md

 ## Workflow

-*Figure 1* illustrates how our use case appears in Kettle.
-One benefit is immediately clear -- the transformation logic is easy to understand.
+*Figure 1* illustrates how the transformation appears in Kettle.
+One benefit is immediately clear -- *the logic is easy to understand*.
 Only five steps are required to download the submissions from ODK Central, to parse them and to load them into CKAN.
 As indicated by the arrows, the data flows from left to right.
 Let's look at each of these